ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 #### Assign an Additional IP temporarily

-It is possible to asign an Additional IP temporarily, however, note that the configuration will be lost when the server is rebooted.
-This process also allows you to label the IP with a virtual interface.
+It is possible to assign an Additional IP temporarily, however, the configuration will be lost when the server is rebooted.
+This setup also allows you to label the IP with a virtual interface.

 Simply replace `ADDITIONAL_IP`, `NETWORK_INTERFACE` and `NETWORK_INTERFACE:ID` with your own values.